What is measles?

 Treatment focuses on relief of symptoms as the body fights the virus.
 This may include fluids, medications to control fever or pain, antibiotics to treat secondary infections from bacteria, and vitamin A supplements.

-How long can an infected person carry measles?
+How long can a sick person carry measles?

 A person can spread the measles virus from just before the onset of the fever (usually four days before rash onset) to about four days after the appearance of the rash.
 Immunocompromised patients may spread the virus for the duration of their illness.